Tags: Body & Mind, psychology, Spirituality

 “We need not wait for science to give us permission to do the uncommon or go beyond what we have been told is possible.
 If we do, we make science another form of religion.
 We should be mavericks; we should practice doing the extraordinary.
 When we become consistent in our abilities, we are literally creating a new science,” writes Dispenza.

-Tags: Body & Mind, meditation, psychology, relationships, Spirituality, today's thoughts
+Tags: Body & Mind, meditation, psychology, relationships, Spirituality, thoughts of the day

 This article is from Chiara Fucarino.
 Enjoy!